physics* of thought as moral art

 Rudolf Steiner described this kind of inner moral activity in The Philosophy of Spiritual Activity, as moral imagination, moral intuition, and moral technique.
 This activity can be applied both in the outer world of our social environment, and in the world of contemplative thought alone.
 To apply it contemplatively, or while in a state of reverie or meditation, means to turn around and enter into the thought-world on purpose - as a place in itself.

-uncreated and formless, where moral thought arises out of our own
+realm of the uncreated and formless, where moral thought arises out of our own creative

 Man is not a passive onlooker in relation to evolution, merely repeating in mental pictures cosmic events taking place without his participation; he is the active co-creator of the world-process, and cognition is the most perfect link in the organism of the universe.